AHuffmyer/larval_symbiont_TPC/online_notebooks/2025-11-18-ASCA-RNAseq-Analysis-Temperature-Parent-Effects.md

 # Overview

-In this analysis, I used ASCA (ANOVA Simultaneous Component Analysis) to examine coordinated gene expression patterns across temperatures (27°C, 30°C, and 33°C) and parental phenotypes (Wildtype, Bleached, and Nonbleached).
-ASCA is a powerful multivariate method that combines ANOVA with PCA to identify the main patterns of variation in gene expression data and understand which genes drive those patterns.
+In this analysis, I used ASCA (ANOVA Simultaneous Component Analysis) to examine coordinated gene expression patterns in coral larvae across temperatures (27°C, 30°C, and 33°C) and between parental phenotypes (Wildtype, Bleached, and Nonbleached).
+These phenotypes also vary in symbiont community composition with Wildtype and Nonbleached hosting a mixture of *Cladocopium* and *Durusdinium* with Bleached only hosting *Cladocopium*.
+ASCA (ALASCA package in R) is a multivariate method that combines ANOVA with PCA to identify the main patterns of variation in gene expression data and understand which genes drive those patterns.

-Unlike traditional differential expression analysis that examines genes one at a time, ASCA captures coordinated expression patterns across the entire transcriptome, revealing how groups of genes respond together to experimental factors like temperature and parent effects.
+Unlike differential expression analysis that examines genes one at a time, ASCA captures coordinated expression patterns (principle components) across the entire dataset, indicating how groups of genes respond together to experimental factors like temperature and phenotype effects in this study.

 The data and analysis scripts for this project can be found in the [GitHub repository](https://github.com/AHuffmyer/larval_symbiont_TPC).